craxoor/VoronMods/README.md

 # Voron Mods
-A collection of my Voron build mods while building my Voron 2.4.
+A collection of my mods made during the build of my Voron 2.4.